stevelloyd/32views-site/_src/posts/2020-04-26--0-getting-started.md

 * monitor or TV with a cable to connect to the Pi
 * keyboard and mouse
 * an SD card with the latest Raspbian release

+The dynamic market in Pi accessories mean that there are a multitude of manufacturers of the components needed, and multiple stockists of particular models.

 ### Which model of Pi?